xyq100000-gif/flanker-interference-reanalysis/README.md

 This repository documents a reproducible reanalysis of data from a classroom Eriksen flanker experiment.
 The project reorganizes a raw spreadsheet export into block-level and subject-level datasets, reproduces the original repeated-measures ANOVA, and extends the workflow with a block-level mixed-effects model and descriptive error checks.

+The dataset comes from a small classroom 2×2 within-subject flanker study, and the public repository should be read as a reproducibility and reanalysis exercise rather than a standalone experimental claim.

 The emphasis is methodological rather than substantive: data restructuring, repeated-measures inference, hierarchical thinking, transparent limitations, and reproducible reporting.

 ## Research Question